Leave of Absence : 5.01.01.03

 - The employee performs a unique service or has unique qualifications that are required for the position.

-- Such leave must be approved by the president/director/Chancellor or his/her designee, and any additional leave must be approved by the Chancellor upon the recommendation of the President/Director.
+- Such leave must be approved by the president/Chancellor or designee, and any additional leave must be approved by the Chancellor upon the recommendation of the President.

 - If an employee is not eligible for FMLA leave or the period of the leave exceeds the FMLA maximum, the remaining balance of the leave shall be processed in accordance with the provisions of this policy.